HamidahAbdulGhani/epi25-dublin-data/README.md

       $ gcloud auth login

 #Copied that link from Terminal to Google browser (if it is blocked, allow third party cookies etc>as above)
-#Copied and pasted back the authorization code into terminal and it is worked (try to list my buckets)
+#Copied and pasted back the authorization code into terminal

 #You can verify which Google Account you’ve authorized with gcloud by running the following command.